msayson/msayson.github.io/_posts/2023-04-27-aws-compute-options.markdown

 ## Recommendations

-Lambda is the simplest and often least expensive compute service to use for short-lived operations, and is an easy choice for services that process under 1000 requests/second.
+Lambda is the simplest compute service to use for short-lived operations, and is an easy choice for services that process under 1000 requests/second.
 It can also handle much higher traffic scenarios, while it can take a few minutes for it to scale up to handle spark traffic spikes of over 50% when above the 1000 requests/second base capacity.
 If traffic increases are generally less spiky than this, or temporary throttling is acceptable, then Lambda is still a good choice.

 When Lambda is not an option due to worst-case latency or traffic expectations, Fargate on ECS offers the simplest set-up and management as a fully-managed "serverless" solution, and is my go-to alternative.